Monday, December 23, 2024

 Private companies: they dig for Russians, they are afraid of us

-– What should it look like ideally?
+— What should this look like ideally?

 I don’t know how it would be ideally, but you can see how our enemies have it now.
 When the Russians were still storming Avdeevka, there was a railway embankment in front of the coking plant.
 While they were storming this embankment, behind them, at a distance of 8 kilometers, the fortification was being done by a Rostov construction company, which is building roads in their region.